Crete Campus Admission & Enrollment

 - individual character and personal abilities.

 Incomplete or false information is grounds for denial of admission or subsequent dismissal from the university.
 Final transcripts from institutions previously attended must be received prior to census day, or the student will be dropped from courses.
 Upon receipt of all application materials, the Faculty Admission Committee will review the file for admission and notify the applicant of a decision within two to three weeks.
-If accepted, the applicant must send a $200 enrollment deposit ($100 if living off campus)--refundable through May 1--to confirm his/her place in the incoming class.
+If accepted, the applicant must send a $200 enrollment deposit--refundable through May 1--to confirm placement in the incoming class.

 Spring Term Applicants

 First-year and transfer students applying for admission to Doane University's Spring term must meet applicable admission standards as stated in the "first-year" and "transfer" sections.
 Upon receipt of all application materials, the Faculty Admission Committee will review the file for admission and notify the applicant of a decision within two to three weeks.
-If admitted, the applicant must send in a $200 enrollment deposit ($100 if living off campus)--refundable through February 1--to confirm his/her place in the class.
+If admitted, the applicant must send in a $200 enrollment deposit--refundable through February 1--to confirm his/her place in the class.

 Early Enrollment of High School Students